k8ssandra/k8ssandra/docs/content/en/tasks/scale/_index.md

 This topic explains how to add and remove Cassandra nodes in a Kubernetes cluster, as well as insights into the underlying operations that occur with scaling.

 {{% alert title="Note" color="success" %}}
-K8ssandra currently only supports a single-datacenter cluster.
+K8ssandra v1.x only supports a single-datacenter cluster.
+You can use K8ssandra v2 to setup and run multiple clusters, as explained in ( a new section of this topic ).
 {{% /alert %}}

 ## Prerequisites